What Is a Nonqualified Mortgage?

 • 40-year term: Spreading payments out over 40 years can lower your monthly payment, but will raise your interest costs over the life of the loan.

-• Less required documentation: Use bank statements or even stated income instead of tax returns and pay stubs to verify your income.
+• Less documentation required: Use bank statements or even stated income instead of tax returns and pay stubs to verify your income.

-• Jumbo loans: Loans that exceed the Fannie Mae and Freddie Mac limits of $647,200 for a single-family home are considered non-qualifying.
+• Jumbo loans: Loans that exceed the Fannie Mae and Freddie Mac limits for a single-family home are considered nonqualifying.
+As of 2025, this limit is $806,500 in most U.S. counties, but rises to $1,209,750 in designated "high-cost" counties.

 • Recent credit event loans: These mortgages are designed to work for people who are locked out of traditional mortgages due to a recent bankruptcy or foreclosure.

-If you need a bigger loan than you can get from a traditional mortgage, you might consider a non-qualified mortgage.
-Here are a few scenarios where a non-traditional mortgage might be helpful in securing a loan:
+If you need a bigger loan than you can get from a traditional mortgage, you might consider a nonqualified mortgage.
+Here are a few scenarios where a nonqualified mortgage help you secure a loan:

 • You're self-employed and your income is difficult to verify.
 This includes people who want to use side income to help qualify for a loan.